 Streets, Alleys and Roads

 The same general considerations for insuring and excepting to easements apply to streets, alleys and roads.
-If extended coverage is given, and the exception to unrecorded easements is removed, you must consider whether roads exist on the land (e.g., as reflected by a survey).
+If the exception to unrecorded easements is removed, you must consider whether roads exist on the land (e.g., as reflected by a survey).
 You must consider whether the character of the land demands a broad exception to existing roads (e.g., very large acreage transactions, farms, and ranches).
 If a known road is vacated, statutory procedure (which may include public notice, appraisal, and payment) must be complied with.
 The Company customarily excepts to existing utilities in a vacated road.
 An exception for easements for access in favor of other subdivision owners also may be appropriate.

 Located Road (No Recording Reference)